 With over 177,000 patients enrolled, it is described as the largest randomised clinical trial anywhere in the world and will continue to trial other medicines, such as azithromycin and lopinavir-ritonavir.

 The RECOVERY trial is an outstanding example of the UK leading the world with an impressive study capable of delivering robust answers to critical questions.
-Although these data have not yet been peer-reviewed, said UK Deputy Chief Medical Officer Professor Jonathan Van-Tam.
+Although these data have not yet been peer-reviewed, UK Deputy Chief Medical Officer Professor Jonathan Van-Tam said.

 The positive findings on dexamethasone follow the disappointing findings on hydroxychloroquine.
 Together these two results illustrate the power of properly conducted clinical trials and the inherent danger of assuming things work without robust data, he said.